dcdpr/did-btcr2/chapters/CRUD-Operations.md

 This algorithm processes a ::Beacon Signal:: broadcast from a ::Map Beacon:: to retrieve and validate the ::Beacon Announcement Map:: committed to by the signal.
-That map is then used to retrieve and validate a ::BTCR2 Update:: using the specific identifier being resolved as the key.
+That map is then used to retrieve and validate a ::BTCR2 Update:: using the SHA256 hash of the specific identifier being resolved as the key.

 The ::Signal Bytes:: must be retrieved from the last transaction output of the Beacon Signal.
 These bytes must then be used to retrieve and validate the Beacon